Binardino/Gaming_of_a_lifetime/README.md

     * which are the years I played the most ?
     * when comparing my grades given to all of those games, am I giving comparable grades to the critics (i.e. Metacritics) & in comparison to other players (i.e. playerscore) ?

+## Repo Structure
+1. DB_creation_SQL_queries : SQL queries for creation of the dataset
+2. Notebook Pandas & Visualizations
+    * Pandas visualizations of the Gaming lifetime dataset
+    * Comparison of scores between this dataset and existing Metacritic dataset (TBD)

+3. Plots_Charts_PNG
+    * PNG plots from Visualization notebook

 ## Workflow
 My workflow consisted on 3 steps - each detailed in the relevant notebook:
 **1 - Database creation**